-Potential Cooperating Units of Government Opportunity Utilize a coordinated process to update and Burnett County amend the comprehensive plan Village of Town of Town of Town of Work with the school district to anticipate Burnett School District future growth, facility, and busing needs Share the use of school district recreational and Burnett School District athletic facilities Village of Town of Town of Town of Village of Seek a cooperative solution for needed improvements to town hall facilities Town of Town of Town of Share excess space at the town garage Village of Town of Town of Town of Share community staff Village of Town of Town of Town of Share office equipment Village of Town of Town of Town of Village of Share construction and maintenance equipment Town of Town of Town of Continue to coordinate shared services and Village of contracting for services such as police Town of protection, solid waste and recycling, recreation Town of programs, etc. Town of Reduce conflict over boundary issues through Village of cooperative planning Town of Town of Town of Develop a boundary agreement with the Village Village of area.
+- Potential Cooperating Units of

+Opportunity Government

+• Utilize a coordinated process to update and Burnett County

+amend the comprehensive plan Village of

+Town of

+Town of

+Town of

+• Work with the school district to anticipate Burnett School District

+• future growth, facility, and busing needs Barriott Borroot Bistrict

+Share the use of school district recreational and Burnett School District

+• athletic facilities Village of

+auneuc facilities Town of

+Town of

+Town of

+• Seek a cooperative solution for needed Village of

+improvements to town hall facilities Town of

+Town of

+Town of

+• Share excess space at the town garage Village of

+Town of

+Town of

+Town of

+• Share community staff Village of

+• Share community starr Town of

+Town of

+Town of

+Share office equipment Village of

+• Share office equipment Town of

+Town of

+Town of

+• Share construction and maintenance equipment Village of

+Town of

+Town of

+Town of

+• Continue to coordinate shared services and Village of

+contracting for services such as police Town of

+protection, solid waste and recycling, recreation Town of

+programs, etc. Town of

+• Reduce conflict over boundary issues through Village of

+cooperative planning Town of

+Town of

+Town of

+Develop a boundary agreement with the Village Village of

+• in the area. village of

+Village of

+• Obtain a greater share of the property tax Village of

 revenue for annexed lands